Ventemans Track Nature Walk

 Flashes of bright red distinguish this little bush bird.
 The red is found on its beak, head and rump with a grey chest and olive coloured back and wings.

-A seed eater, this bird can sometimes be found in small groups on the ground eating the seeds of grasses.
+A seed eater, Red-browed Finches can sometimes be found in small groups on the ground eating the grass seeds of grasses.

 The nest is large and domed, made of twigs and grass with a side entrance.
 It is usually built in the middle layer of bush about one to two metres above ground.
 Both parents take care of nest building, sitting on the eggs and feeding the chicks.